 I don’t think the tools are there yet for achieving this level of personalisation, but they’re not far off.
 And when they do arrive I predict that they will disrupt the LMS world.

 At Learning Pool our Learning Management Systems are driving the success of organisations across the UK.
-We build our products on top of Moodle and Totara, adding functionality that will make our customer’s job easier.

 I suspect nobody knows exactly how many different Learning Management Systems there are but there are actually over 500 different types worldwide.